rahsunk/61040-assignment3/deliverables/augmentedConceptSpec.md

             If doing this is not possible, then return an error.

-    addTask(schedule: Schedule, deadline: Date, expectedCompletionTime: Number, priority: Percent): (task: Task)
+    addTask(name: String, schedule: Schedule, deadline: Date, expectedCompletionTime: Number, priority: Percent): (task: Task)
         requires: schedule exists
-        effects: returns and adds task to the set of tasks in schedule with the given attributes and 0% for completionLevel, with schedulePointer pointing to schedule
+        effects: returns and adds task with name to the set of tasks in schedule with the given attributes and 0% for completionLevel, with schedulePointer pointing to schedule

     editTask(schedule: Schedule, oldTask: Task, deadline: Date, expectedCompletionTime: Number, completionLevel: Percent priority: Percent)
         requires: oldTask is in the set of Tasks of schedule